NejRemeslnici/tailwind-sorter/README.md

 ## Running the script

-Of course, you can run the script manually, like so:
+You can run the script manually like so:

 ```sh
 bin/tailwind_sorter app/views/my_template.html.slim